Sivilin1/Portfolio/Automation testing/cypress-automation-testing/README.md

-# cypress-api-testing
+# Automation-testing-testing
-API tests, using Cypress for Swagger Petstore Sample
+Using Cypress for automation testing

 # How to run the tests
 ## Prerequisites
-You need to run the Swagger Petstore Sample locally.
-Follow the instructions of this [README.md](https://github.com/swagger-api/swagger-petstore) file.
+You need to install and run the cypress

 ## Running the tests
 1. Clone the repository